Professional abuse: Solutions

 There are several strategies available to organizations seeking to address professional abuse.
 A study, for instance, revealed that this problem often arises when there is an extreme power imbalance between the professional and the victim.
 A framework based on different grades of client empowerment and ways of strengthening it can help solve the problem.
 Those who have been subjected to professional abuse could also pursue any of the following courses of actions: lodging a complaint; reporting abuse to the police; and, taking legal action.
 There are also organizations that can help those who are victimized learn more about their rights and the options available to them.

+An alternative to the solutions posed above is developing a plan of 'zero tolerance' which deals with any type or form of discrimination and workplace abuse.
+This policy would entail the establishment of clear guidelines aimed at addressing any instances or form of discrimination and abuse within the workplace.

+Education and training initiatives can also be deemed beneficial for addressing workplace abuse effectively.
+These programs would involve both managers and employees, being educated about acceptable conduct and behaviour in the workplace.
+For managers, such initiatives provide insights into recognizing the signs of abuse, understanding the impact it can have on individuals and the organization, and learning effective strategies for prevention and intervention.
+Similarly, education and training initiatives help employees understand their obligations, rights, and methods for reporting abuse.